6.1 Therapeutic Ultrasound

 Two manufacturer-reported sound-head specifications are critical:

 • Effective Radiating Area (ERA): the portion of the sound head that actually emits ultrasound.
-ERA is always smaller than the total head surface.
+ERA is always smaller than the total head surface, so a 5 cm-squared head may have an ERA of only 3-4 cm-squared.

 • Beam Nonuniformity Ratio (BNR): the ratio of the highest peak intensity in the beam to the spatial-average intensity.
 A BNR closer to 1:1 produces a more uniform beam; high BNR values (5:1 or 6:1) increase the risk of "hot spots."